jroth1111/litellm/README.md

 - `main` mirrors upstream LiteLLM and exists purely to keep future pulls clean; avoid landing OAuth-specific changes directly there so merges stay simple.
 - `oauth-subscriptions` builds on `main` with all Personal OAuth work so that the proxy, Router, and shared SDK can rotate subscriptions without needing API keys.
 - OAuth touches both the SDK (`litellm/auth/*`, adapters, router healing/rotation) and the proxy (`litellm/proxy/proxy_server.py`, `litellm/auth/api.py`, auth settings/CLI helpers).
 Keeping the feature branch focused on that work makes it easier to keep upstream in sync while iterating on the OAuth story.
+- Run `scripts/sync_upstream_main.sh` before rebasing or merging future OAuth work to automate fetching/fast-forwarding `upstream/main`, updating `origin/main`, and switching you back to your working branch.

 ---